voucherifyio/sdk-php-openapi-based/README.md

 1. Copy `.env.example` to `.env` and fill in the values.
 2. Run `docker build -t php .` to build the image.
-3. Run `docker run --rm php` to run the tests and delete container immediately after.
+3. Run `docker run -p 5050:5050 --rm php` to run the tests and delete container immediately after.
 4. Make changes Your desire and run again command from step 3.
 It uses volumes so no need to rebuild the image.

 ## Author